Fun Larder Beetle Facts For Kids | Kidadl

 Would they make a good pet?

 They are not good pets, though they are used in industries for commercial purposes.
 Rearrange the word 'pets', and you'll know exactly what they are.
 You're right, they're a pest!
-They only waste and infest food items in homes.
+They only waste and infest food items in their homes.
 Their infestation is known to be one of the biggest problems for pest control agencies.

 Did you know...

-To prevent larder beetles and their larvae, one should try to stop their life cycle before the pupating period, which can be done by keeping their food source securely and in air-tight containers.
+To prevent larder beetles and their larvae, one should try to stop their life cycle before the pupating period, which can be done by keeping their food source secure and in air-tight containers.
 Use the method of exclusion to get rid of them and their larvae.
 You can also call a pest control agency.

 Are you wondering, 'Why are there larder beetles in my house?'
 They hunt down the carcasses of dead animals and insects.
 Make sure to get to the root cause and get rid of it.